-PSY408 STATISTICS IN PSYCHOLOGY
+PSY408 STATISTICS IN PSYCHOLOGY (3 cr.)

 Review of the application of statistical concepts to psychological investigation.
 Basic descriptive and inferential statistics are reviewed.
 Topics in Statistics in Psychology, from a multicultural perspective, shall be discussed to help students to enlarge their multicultural views.
-(Prerequisite any algebra/mathematics course: e.g., MAT300 - Mathematics for Health Professionals; MATH102 - Intermediate Algebra, etc.)
+(Prerequisite any algebra/mathematics course: e.g., MATH102 - Intermediate Algebra, etc.)

-PSY409 RESEARCH METHODOLOGY
+PSY409 RESEARCH METHODOLOGY (3 cr.)